vedant27-lab/Task-2/README.md

-# Task 2 – Refactoring Python Script and Unit Testing
+# Refactoring Python Script and Unit Testing

 This is my submission for Day 2 of the internship at CyArt.
 The task was to refactor a basic script and improve its structure using Python's advanced concepts.
 I also added unit tests using `pytest` to make the solution testable and reliable.